Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

 [[assets/yomichan/add_card.gif]]

-Obviously, just Yomichan alone doesn't fill every field: the picture and sentence audio is missing.
+Obviously, just Yomichan alone doesn't fill every field.
+In particular, the picture and sentence audio is missing.

-Outside of that, there are some final settings you can adjust in Yomichan if the card doesn't look quite right.
+Outside of that, there are some final settings you can adjust within the Yomichan templates if the card doesn't look quite right.

 {%- raw %}